jackyzha0/quartz/docs/features/syntax highlighting.md

 ## Customization

-Syntax highlighting is a functionality of the `SyntaxHighlighting` plugin.
-The plugin is defined in `quartz/plugins/transformers/syntax.ts`.
+Syntax highlighting is a functionality of the [[SyntaxHighlighting]] plugin.
+See the plugin page for customization options.

-- To remove syntax highlighting, delete all usages of `Plugin.SyntaxHighlighting()` from `quartz.config.ts`.
-- To customize syntax highlighting, use the configuration options of the plugin:
-	- `theme`: a separate id of one of the [themes bundled with Shikiji](https://shikiji.netlify.app/themes).
-One for light mode and one for dark mode.
-Defaults to `theme: { light: "github-light", dark: "github-dark" }`.
-	- `keepBackground`: If set to `true`, the background of the Shikiji theme will be used.
-With `false` (default) the Quartz theme color for background will be used instead.
-- In addition, you can further override the colours in the `quartz/styles/syntax.scss` file.